Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

-to record the results at each stage of the computation, where the fields are defined as follows: \begin{itemize} \item $V_{TAG}$: the original index of the node; \item $S_{TAG}$: the index of the strongly connected component (SCC) to which the node belongs; \item $G_{TAG}$: the index of the weakly connected component to which the node belongs; \item $L_{TAG}$: the layer index of the node's SCC in the condensation graph; \item $I_{TAG}$: an indicator of structural isolation (equal to $1$ if the node has neither incoming nor outgoing edges after annealing, and $0$ otherwise); \item $V_{NewTAG}$: the new node index generated according to the structural classification rules. \end{itemize}
+where the meaning of each field is as follows: \begin{itemize} \item $Index$: the original index of the node; \item $S_{TAG}$: the index of the strongly connected component (SCC) to which the node belongs; \item $G_{TAG}$: the index of the weakly connected component to which the node belongs; \item $L_{TAG}$: the layer index of the SCC containing the node in the condensation graph; \item $I_{TAG}$: the structural isolated-point indicator (a node takes value $1$ if, after annealing, it has neither incoming nor outgoing edges; otherwise it takes value $0$); \item $NewIndex$: the new node index generated according to the structural classification rules. \end{itemize}

-After all node attributes have been computed, the nodes are sorted according to the following priority order: first by the weakly connected component index $G_{TAG}$, then by the isolation indicator $I_{TAG}$, then by the layer index $L_{TAG}$, and finally by the SCC index $S_{TAG}$.
-This ordering yields the new node indices $V_{NewTAG}$ and thereby determines the required node permutation
+After all node attributes have been computed, the algorithm sorts the nodes according to the following priority: first by the weakly connected component label $G_{TAG}$, then by the isolated-point indicator $I_{TAG}$, then by the layer index $L_{TAG}$, and finally by the strongly connected component label $S_{TAG}$.
+This generates the new node numbering $NewIndex$ and yields the required node permutation relation